We all need a few desserts in our repertoire which can be made in a jiffy.

 - Chocolate Bread and Butter Pudding – keep some brioche or croissants in the freezer to make this in one large dish or individual ones.

-- Blancmange – mix 3 heaped Tbs cornflour with 1-2 Tbs sugar and a little cold milk.
-Bring 1.25L milk to the boil then add the cornflour mixture and 2 tsp vanilla essence, stirring till thick.
+- Blancmange – mix 6 slightly rounded tablespoons cornflour with 1 Tbs sugar and a little cold milk.
+Bring 1 litre milk and ½ cup cream to the boil then add the cornflour mixture and 1-2 tsp vanilla essence, stirring till thick.
 Pour into coffee cups which have been rinsed out with cold water.
 Refrigerate till set.
 To serve dip quickly in hot water and tip onto serving plates.
-Meanwhile thaw half a kilo of frozen raspberries with half a cup of sugar, or to taste and serve with the blancmanges with some thick cream.
+Meanwhile thaw half a kilo of frozen raspberries with some sugar (to taste) and serve this compote with the blancmanges with some thick cream.

 - Mangoes with Ginger Wine – peel and slice 4 mangoes and place in serving dish.
 Heat ¼ cup Stone’s Ginger Wine with 2 Tbs finely chopped glacé ginger until hot, then pour over mangoes.
 Chill before serving.

 - Baked Apples – Use a large biscuit cutter to cut 4 circles from 4 slices of bread.
 Place in a buttered shallow baking dish, top each circle with a whole unpeeled apple, cored.
 Mix equal quantities melted butter, dried fruit/nuts and brown sugar – a couple of Tbs of each.
 Add juice and grated rind of an orange then use mixture to stuff the apples.
 Bake for an hour at 160ºC, basting often.
 Serve hot with vanilla ice cream or cream.
 The bread goes all crunchy and delicious.